Taking a Proactive Approach to Your Health is the Best Defense for Your Immune System

 - Extreme exhaustion lasting more than 24 hours after physical or mental exertion

 These are by no means all of the symptoms and there is far more information on each.
-This is only to serve as a short overview of some of the more common one.
+This is only to serve as a short overview of some of the more common ones.

-After reading all of these over you can see that there are many symptoms that overlap and often it is hard to tell what is causing what or where one disease/syndrome or condition ends and another one begins.
+There are many symptoms that overlap that can be caused by different things and it can be difficult to tell what is causing what, or where one disease or syndrome ends and another one begins.

 Although Fibromyalgia and Chronic Fatigue symptoms may be severe and the amount of confusion may be overwhelming, don’t despair!
 Renewed Vitality health care providers are experienced at investigating and tearing apart the symptoms and clues through advanced, thorough and well researched methods.
-Restoring patients who felt they were once on the brink back to health and vigor is a commonplace occurrence at Renewed Vitality.
+Restoring patients with these conditions back to health and vigor is a commonplace occurrence at Renewed Vitality.
+For more information on how we treat CFS and Fibromyalgia at Renewed Vitality, click here.
 Let us help you get your life back!